asankov/intro-to-containers/README.md

     docker push <username>/aspnet
     ```

-5. The image should now be visible in your Docker Hub account
+5. The image should now be visible in your Docker Hub account:

 ![Screenshot from Docker Hub showing the image](./docker-hub.png)